badzianga/Quack/README.md

 - render pre-defined meshes (plane, cube)
 - transform objects on the scene
 - use global direction light applied to all object
+- load .obj files as meshes to render

 ## Usage Example
 Code below shows a small example how to use the engine.
 Simple, work-in-progress documentation with described classes